bonjourmalware/melody/docs/docs/introduction.md

 + Index malicious activity by detecting exploitation attempts and targeted scanners
 + Put it in front of your application to get easily parsable data about malicious activity it receives

-Deploying it can be as easy as pulling the latest compiled binary, adding your favorite rules and mixing it with a `config.yml` file to customize it to your needs.
-You can then forget it[^1] and let the melody of the internet flow to you.
+Deploying it can be as easy as pulling the latest compiled binary or the official Docker image.

+Add your favorite rules, some configuration tweaks, a BPF to clean the noise a bit and then forget it[^1] and let the internet symphony flow to you.

+You can tweak the options either with a file or directly by passing options trough the CLI, allowing Melody to act as a standalone application.

-Melody will handle log rotation for you.
-It can run forever on the lightest VPS.
+Melody will also handle log rotation for you.
+It has been designed to be able to run forever on the smallest VPS while handling millions of packets a day.

 [^1]: You should either setup an automated patching process or come back often to apply security patches on the host though